cfmantilla/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-We will need an additional column to classify the data:
+We will need an additional column to classify the data, this code creates a plot of the average steps by interval in each group (weekdays and weekends):

 ```r
 data.wo.na$wday <- as.factor(sapply(weekdays(as.Date(data.wo.na$date)), function(d) {